These are the 17 best Overwatch skins

-These are the 14 best Overwatch skins released by Blizzard since launch.
-They're arranged in no particular order, though it goes without saying that Dragon Symmetra is still the best skin that has ever existed, and will ever exist.
-Witch Mercy is still a close second, however.
+These are the 17 best Overwatch skins released by Blizzard since launch.
+They're arranged in no particular order, though it goes without saying that Pink Mercy is now the best skin that has ever existed, and will ever exist.
+Dragon Symmetra is still a close second, however.

 Talon Widowmaker gives Overwatch players a look at Widowmaker before her skin turned purple.
 Any skin that gives players a peek into Overwatch's lore is a good skin in our book.
 Unfortunately, we can't unlock Talon Widowmaker anymore; she was only available in Uprising loot boxes.

 It's nice to see that Blizzard embraces the Solider: 76 dad meme.
 With the summer event, the Blizzard crew introduced the Grillmaster: 76 skin, and it's beautiful.
 Not only is Soldier: 76 wearing socks and sandals, but he's also got an incredible "Raise the steaks" apron.

 We didn't think it could happen, but Dragon Symmetra dethroned Witch Mercy as the best Overwatch skin of all time.
 Available in this year's Halloween Terror loot boxes, the skin gives Symmetra a spooky, scale-y look that's damn near perfect.

 Pajamei is straight from Overwatch's digital short Rise and Shine, which documents Mei's tragic backstory.
 We love the casual look, right down to the yeti slippers and Mei's messy bed head.